 - Commissioner Jerry Litt, Washington State Transportation Commission (non-voting)

 - Mayors (or designee) of all remaining incorporated small cities and towns (non-voting)

 CDTC staff provide administration and management of planning activities and work closely with a Technical Advisory Committee comprised of public works and community development staff from member agencies in order to prepare recommendations to the CDTC governing board.
-Temporary advisory comittees comprised of citizens and business representatives are formed as needed for special transportation planning projects.
+Temporary advisory committees comprised of citizens and business representatives are formed as needed for special transportation planning projects.

 Documents & Policies